 LIV

 Redwood hired us to refresh the Volvo magazine.
 This called for strategic thinking before the creativity of writing and designing a magazine that would be sent to 1.5 million customers worldwide in 20 different language versions.
-Volvo wanted to be known as a luxury brand, but we knew the standard luxury tropes of black and gold wouldn’t truthfully sum up the company.
+Volvo wanted to be known as a luxury brand, but we knew the standard luxury tropes wouldn’t truthfully sum up the company.
 So we researched Swedish luxury – authentic materials, ergonomic design based around people, not spectacle – and made this the North Star of every story we told.
 This approach fitted perfectly with Volvo’s ethos of caring for people first – and went on to become the backbone of Volvo’s brand strategy.

 GQ